 What Kind of Conditions Should You Prepare For?

 Water is a key ingredient in the brewing process, and it plays a role in the important clean-up efforts.
 To that end, brewers need floor marking tape—such as PathFinder Tread tape by Graphic Products—that withstands wet conditions; stands up to routine cleaning and sanitization; and helps prevent costly slip, trip, and fall injuries.
 Graphic Products also carries safety mats (including a Polybacked Universal Roll and a Polybacked Universal Mat), ideal for washdown stations and areas where water regularly accumulates.

 Before laying down an inch of tape, brewers should audit their facility to see where floor marking can come in handy.
 For instance:

-Does the brewery offer tours?
+- Does the brewery offer tours?
 If so, floor marking should be installed with public safety in mind; signs, arrows, and clearly-defined paths can keep visitors from entering restricted areas.
-You might consider PathFinder Non-Abrasive Tread Coarse Resilient Tape, suitable to heavy foot traffic where large crowds gather.
+You might consider PathFinder anti-slip tape, suitable to heavy foot traffic where large crowds gather.

 5) Get the Gear to Keep Workers Safe

 Graphic Products offers a variety of tools and resources to help brewers establish and maintain a floor marking and wayfinding system, no matter the size of their operation.